This page includes: Access to the Library

 Students, faculty and staff of the School of Law and of Widener University are entitled to borrow circulating items.

-Law School Alumni and Members of the Bar may obtain a Visitor's Card
+and may borrow up to 6 items.
+Members of the Bar may obtain a Visitor's Card

 Law School students, faculty and staff may use Lexis and Westlaw for educational purposes only.